drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-Therefore, the row and column orders do not necessarily match across the three figures \add{(though it is consistent between panels within each figure)}, so attention to the row and column labels is necessary when visually comparing the matrices \add{across feature systems}.
+Therefore, the row and column orders do not necessarily match across the three figures \add{(though it is consistent between panels within each figure)}, so attention to the row and column labels is necessary when visually comparing the matrices \add{across feature systems.
+A version of the full-epochs confusion matrix for each feature system with consistent row/column order across feature systems is given in the supplementary material, Figure S9}.

 ![\del{Results for the PSA feature system. \textbf{A:} }Confusion \del{matrix}\add{matrices} derived from the PSA phonological feature classifiers\add{, based on \textbf{A:} the full temporal span of each epoch, or \textbf{B:} truncated epochs}.
 Row labels correspond to the test data input to each classifier.
 Notable features include fairly reliable identification of \ipa{/ɹ/} trials, and relatively uniform confusability of the “+consonantal, −nasal” consonants (everything below and to the right of \ipa{/s/}).\del{ \textbf{B:} most frequent classification of each stimulus consonant.}\label{fig-psa-confmat}](fig-psa.eps)